Eidher/rss-feed/README.md

 ## Pre requirements

-You need to have `Docker Compose` installed in your machine.
-[Install Docker Compose](https://docs.docker.com/compose/install/).
+You need to have [Docker Compose](https://docs.docker.com/compose/install/) installed in your machine.
 You also going to need [Node](https://nodejs.org/en/download/) and [NPM](https://www.npmjs.com/get-npm) installed.

 ## Project Scaffolding